-Amy Pocino Kelly provides strategic, day-to-day guidance on employee benefits plan matters to plan sponsors, including public and private companies, tax-exempt organizations, and governmental employers.
+Amy Pocino Kelly is the deputy practice leader for the employee benefits and executive compensation practice.
+Amy’s practice focuses on providing strategic, day-to-day guidance on employee benefits plan matters to plan sponsors, including public and private companies, tax-exempt organizations, and governmental employers.
 She counsels these clients on the design, governance, operation, and compliance of qualified and nonqualified retirement plans, equity and executive compensation arrangements, and welfare benefit plans.
 Amy also represents plan sponsors in audit and correction matters before the US Department of Labor (DOL) and the Internal Revenue Service (IRS).

 Amy provides critical benefits and executive compensation counseling to assist clients in integrating, changing, or terminating benefits plans.
 During and after mergers and acquisitions, she oversees due diligence reviews of benefit plans and handles executive compensation for key management.
 She also supervises the design and implementation of retention agreements and analysis of the application of Sections 280G and 409A of the Internal Revenue Code.
 Collaborating with management, in-house counsel, consultants, and board compensation committees, she helps develop equity compensation and executive plans and agreements.
 She also represents senior management teams in leveraged buyouts.